 "From 2015, the state reacted to people resisting the demolitions by beginning to close off the areas where the demolitions were taking place, and by using more violence against the people.
-Civilian workers have started to be employed to remove people's things from

-The reclaiming of Sarura

-In 2017, activists decided to take their resistance a step further by reoccupying one of the villages which had been forcibly evicted.
+Civilian workers have started to be employed to remove people's things from the houses because the people refuse to take them out."
+The reclaiming of Sarura In 2017, activists decided to take their resistance a step further by reoccupying one of the villages which had been forcibly evicted.
 Sami Huraini, of Youth of Samud, explained:

 "We decided to make a camp in 2017 in a village called Sarura, situated 2km away from At Tuwani.
 Surura had been evicted in 1997.
 The people had been forced to leave as a result of harassment by settlers from Havat Ma'on, an illegal outpost.
 We were worried that the land would be taken by the settlements of Ma'on and Avigail.
 The settlers want to connect these two settlements, but the Palestinian villages are in the way of these two settlements from being connected together."
 According to Ali: "We wanted to bring back life to the village."
 Sami continued: